Save 6.25% to 8.25% on Electric & Natural Gas Bills

 We do Predominant Use Studies & Sales Tax Exemption Certifications for: Texas Manufacturing Facilities, Food & Beverage Processors, Agricultural, Horticultural & Feedlot Operations, Oil & Gas Operations, Golf Courses, Film & Media Production, Digital TV & Radio Towers, Apartment Properties, Assisted Living & other eligible Texas facilities.

-Cost Containment Engineering has over 15 years experience performing electricity and natural gas predominant use studies, and providing licensed/registered engineer certification of the resultant sales & use tax exemption certificates.
+Cost Containment Engineering has over 20 years experience performing electricity and natural gas predominant use studies, and providing licensed/registered engineer certification of sales & use tax exemption certificates.
 We work with both large and small facilities, are cost competitive, professional, ethical, document the work in a manner that can be defended in case of a tax audit, and carry general, professional, worker's comp & automobile liability insurance.

 David Frashier, P.E.